ChristineKitchens/School_District_Analysis/README.md

     - The percent of students with passing math scores decreased by 0.08% (93.27% to 93.19%)
     - The percent of students with passing reading scores decreased by 0.29% (97.31% to 97.02%)
     - The overall percent of students with passing scores for both reading and math decreased by 0.32% (90.95% to 90.63%)
 - Despite these various changes at both district and individual school level, more metrics remained unchanged than changed.
+The lack of change may have to do with the number of significant digits that various metrics were reported at, but changes would still be minimal even then.
-However, as discussed when reviewing the relative performance and ranking of the schools, the tampered data for the 9th graders did not deviate greatly from the untampered data for the 10th-12th graders.
+- However, as discussed when reviewing the relative performance and ranking of the schools, the tampered data for the 9th graders did not deviate greatly from the untampered data for the 10th-12th graders.
 Therefore, even when replacing 9th grade data with NaNs, because 9th graders were still included in the total student count, any derivative metrics that didn't relate directly to scores were unchanged (e.g. spending per student and school size).
 Even metrics that did change did so minimally since the removed values were already similar to the remaining values, so mean values would not have changed greatly.
 It would ultimately be more informative to locate the untampered data for the THS 9th graders and then repeat the analysis.

 ## Resources
 - Data Source: